December 2, 2020 | Marcos Stubrin

 Have you ever realized how many times a week you throw single-use packaging in the trash?
 Coffee pods, paper cups, cans, plastic bottles, and so on.
 At least once a week I ask myself: Do we really need them?
-All of the times?
-Being aware of the damage it causes ought to be the very first step
+Every single time?
+Being aware of the damage it causes ought to be the very first step.

 Brands from the past

 Nespresso and Keurig, the queen and the king of coffee pods innovation, are the perfect examples.
 They can boast about their commercial flourished success constituting 34% of the entire coffee sales (Euromonitor, 2014).
 However:

 In 2017 “the price of convenience”, which ended up with 44% of Nespresso Pods into the landfills.
 Every coffee pod you enjoy takes from 150 to 500 years to break down.

 Every time Keurig writes the word "recyclable" on their page, there is an asterisk next to it that leads to the phrase "Please check locally.
 Not recycled in all communities.”

 Lots of brands have demonstrated an accurate alignment to sustainable values.
 I like to call them pretty cool brands.
 These companies neutralize their greenhouse gas emissions by purchasing carbon credits, and they usually have a triple impact on business models: social, environmental, and commercial.
 I bet a lot of them want to make an impact on the world.
 But wait, are they still using single-use packaging?

 Organic Yerba Mate Caps in blends that reduce 28,5% of greenhouse gasses emissions compared to any other Yerba Mate company.